Long-Term Care Costs Getting Bigger in Texas: LTC Insurance Paying Big Benefits

 Bigger Costs Have Tremendous Financial Impact

-The LTC NEWS Cost of Care Calculator indicates that by the year 2045, the state average cost of in-home care in Texas (based on a 44-hour week) is expected to cost over $100,000 a year.
+The LTC News Cost of Care Calculator indicates that by the year 2045, the state average cost of in-home care in Texas (based on a 44-hour week) is expected to cost over $7,901 a month.

-The average base cost of assisted living will also be just over $100,000 a year in 2045; however, surcharges depending on the number of services a person requires increase.
+The average base cost of assisted living will be just over $100,000 a year in 2045; however, surcharges depending on the number of services a person requires will increase the full cost of care in the facility.

 Most long-term care services are delivered at home or in assisted living facilities.
 However, nursing homes and memory care facilities still play a vital role in long-term health care and those costs are substantially more.

-In the year 2045, an average nursing home is expected to cost over $174,000 a year.
+In the year 2045, an average nursing home is expected to cost over $185,000 a year, even more in some areas of Texas.
 Talk about hitting your budget!

 Long-Term Care Affects Families and Finances